Delaware Apartment Loan Rates

 2026 Delaware Apartment Loan Market Overview

 Entering 2026, Delaware operates as part of a broader Mid-Atlantic apartment ecosystem rather than a standalone primary metro market.
-For borrowers evaluating apartment loans, the state benefits from proximity to Philadelphia, Baltimore, and Washington, D.C., while maintaining a more moderate rent structure and lower development intensity.
-That positioning continues to support apartment building financing tied to stable renter demand and regional employment access.
+For borrowers evaluating Delaware apartment loans, the state benefits from proximity to Philadelphia, Baltimore, and Washington, D.C., while maintaining a more moderate rent structure and lower development intensity.
+That positioning continues to support apartment building financing tied to stable renter demand and regional employment access, and Select Commercial arranges apartment building loans across Wilmington, Dover, Newark, and the broader Delaware market for properties valued between $1.5 million and $6 million.

-Because Delaware does not have a primary M&M market, the Philadelphia metro provides the closest reference point for statewide apartment trends.
+Because Delaware does not host a major standalone metro of its own, the Philadelphia metro provides the closest reference point for statewide apartment trends.
 In 2026, Philadelphia is projected to add about 7,500 jobs, deliver roughly 8,000 units, post vacancy near 4.5%, and reach average effective rent around $1,850 per month.
-For borrowers seeking an apartment building loan, this provides a regional benchmark for supply, demand, and rent levels influencing Delaware.
+For borrowers seeking an apartment building loan, this provides a regional benchmark for supply, demand, and rent levels influencing Delaware, which is reflected in how apartment lenders in Delaware approach the broader market.

 Moderate Construction Helps Support Existing Inventory

 Compared with many high-growth markets, the Mid-Atlantic region continues to see more measured development activity.
-That helps limit supply pressure for Delaware apartment properties and supports more stable occupancy trends for apartment lenders evaluating financing opportunities.
+That helps limit supply pressure for Delaware apartment properties and supports more stable occupancy trends for apartment lenders evaluating Delaware apartment building financing opportunities.

 Rent Levels Reflect Regional Affordability Positioning